warwickcamdu/PetaKit5DfromSLD/README.md

 # PetaKit5DfromSLD

 Modified version of PetaKit5D to read in the 3i Lattice Lightsheet Microscope Slidebook files (.sld), deconvolve and deskew using PetaKit5D, then reconstruct to a 5D tif.
 Requires installing PetaKit5D.
+To read .sld files using Matlab on linux may require update to java 11 (matlab ships with java 8).

 Authors: David Corcoran, Laura Cooper, Scott Brooks and Yara Aghabi